act65/open-problems/docs/2018-03-20-reasoning.md

 category: openproblem
 ---

 What is reasoning?
 How does it improve learning?
+What problem does it solve?

 Allows access to other structured knowledge?